J Felix

 We see, too, that we can author new scripts and rewrite old memories.
 There is power in this.
 We can extinguish our fears and reframe events, transforming traumas into triumphs, insecurities into insights.

-Jumping from one metaphor back to another- pulling weeds.
 The goal is to recognize the mental states that cloud awareness, that clarity, that light.
-Pull them out from the root where you see them.
-Like gardening, this is a daily chore; like gardening, it can be dirty work.
+Like gardening, pulling weeds from their roots is a daily chore; like gardening, it can be dirty work.
 "Your task," as the poet Rumi put it, "is not to seek for love, but merely to seek and find all the barriers within yourself that you have created against it."

 One set of weeds, sometimes called hindrances, include: